 Boston City Councillor and Mayoral Candidate Tito Jackson is the son of Herb and Rosa Jackson, two beloved community activists, and still lives in the Boston house in which he grew up.
 Councillor Jackson has served as since 2011 as the District 7 Boston City Councillor, and is one of two finalists running to be Boston’s next Mayor.

-Councilor Jackson is the Chair of the Boston City Council’s Committee on Education, and the Special Committee on the Status of Black and Latino Men and Boys.
-He serves as Vice Chair of the Committee on Healthy Women, Families, Communities.
+Councillor Jackson currently Chairs the Boston City Council’s Committee on Education, and the Special Committee on the Status of Black and Latino Men and Boys.
+He is the Vice Chair of the Committee on Healthy Women, Families, Communities.

-Prior to his election to the Boston City Council, Councilor Jackson spent more than 10 years in the healthcare and technology sectors.
-Councilor Jackson served as the Industry Director for Information Technology in Governor Deval Patrick’s administration, helping Massachusetts attract and bolster leading-edge technology companies.
-He served as Governor Patrick’s Political Director, helping the Governor get successfully re-elected in 2010.
+Councilor Jackson spent more than 10 years in the healthcare and technology sectors.
+He served as the Industry Director for Information Technology under Governor Deval Patrick, and then as Governor Patrick’s Political Director, helped the Governor win re-election in 2010.
+He received a BA in history from the University of New Hampshire.

-Councilor Jackson remains civically engaged with the community that raised him.
-He encourages young people to get involved in the civic process as a way to make a difference in their community, ultimately linking pride in one’s community to lower violence, homelessness and poverty rates.
-Additionally, the Councilor is an active leader in youth development programs such as Citizen Schools and Anytown/The Leadership Initiative and sits on the board of multiple organizations, including Heading Home, Global Citizens Circle, The Boston Ballet, and the YMCA.
+The Councillor is an active leader in youth development programs such as Citizen Schools and Anytown/The Leadership Initiative, and sits on the board of multiple organizations, including Heading Home, Global Citizens Circle, and the Boston Ballet.